gletort/FishFeats/docs/Get-RNAs.md

 ## Draw RNA counts

-This option, at the bottom of the  `Edit RNA*` interface, allows the cells to be visualized, colored by their number of assigned RNAs.
+This option, at the bottom of the  `Edit RNA*` interface, allows the cells/nuclei to be visualized, colored by their number of assigned RNAs.

-Click on `Draw RNA* counts` to add a new (2D) layer containing the cells ans their number of RNAs.
+Click on `Draw RNA* counts` to add a new (2D/3D) layer containing the cells ans their number of RNAs.
-In each cell the intensity reflects the number of RNA assigned.
+In each cell/nucleus the intensity reflects the number of RNA assigned.

 ![rna counts](./imgs/rna_counts.png)

-You can also save this image as a 2D file by clicking `Save drawn RNA* counts`.
+You can also save this image as a 2D/3D file by clicking `Save drawn RNA* counts`.

 The RNA counts can also be found in the _results_ file, in the corresponding `nbRNA_C*_MethodName` column.
 MethodName will be the name of the method used for the initial assigment.